 We also know that each of you will get more out of HackCville if you can learn amongst a group of equally-super-motivated peers.
 We know the magic that can happen when we do that right, and we know we’d lose that magic if we accepted people that weren’t the right cultural fit.

 All that being said — our process is not perfect.
 We recognize that our process has become more and more competitive over the last 2 years.
-This is why we’ve changed the second stage of our application process this year, and why we’ve made some changes so that Hustle, our premier semester program, can be available to all.
+This is why we’ve changed the second stage of our application process this year, and why we’ve made some changes so that Hustle and The Pioneer, two of our best semester programs, can be available to all.

 Our new second stage to our application process